sfu-ireceptor/dataloading-curation/test/mixcr/README.md

 # Overview
 This directory contains test rearrangement data annotated by the MiXCR annotation tool.
-This directory consists of a an example MiXCR annotation file, an accompanying repertoire metadata file, and a simple shell script that loads the files into a local iReceptor repository.
+This directory consists of an example MiXCR annotation file, an accompanying repertoire metadata file, and a simple shell script that loads the files into a local iReceptor repository.

 A detailed description of using MiXCR is beyond the scope of this document, for more details please visit the MiXCR documentation page (https://mixcr.readthedocs.io/en/latest/)